United Kingdom industrial disputes and strikes (2022–present): NHS staff in England

 On 16 March 2023, NHS staff in England, including nurses and ambulance staff, were offered a 5% pay rise from April, along with a one-off payment of £1,655 to cover backdated pay.
 The offer did not include doctors, who are on a different contract.
 Union leaders said they would recommend their members accept the offer.
+On 14 April, UNISON confirmed its members working for the NHS had voted unanimously to accept the 5% pay offer from the UK government.